dakshina99/product-apim/all-in-one-apim/modules/integration-v2/tests-common/clients/publisher/docs/ApIsApi.md

     ApIsApi apiInstance = new ApIsApi(defaultClient);
     Integer limit = 25; // Integer | Maximum size of resource array to return.
     Integer offset = 0; // Integer | Starting point within the complete list of items qualified.
-    String sortBy = "createdTime"; // String | Criteria for sorting.
-    String sortOrder = "desc"; // String | Order of sorting(ascending/descending).
     String xWSO2Tenant = "xWSO2Tenant_example"; // String | For cross-tenant invocations, this is used to specify the tenant domain, where the resource need to be   retirieved from.
     String query = "query_example"; // String | **Search condition**.
 You can search in attributes by using an **\"<attribute>:\"** modifier.
 Eg. \"provider:wso2\" will match an API if the provider of the API contains \"wso2\". \"provider:\"wso2\"\" will match an API if the provider of the API is exactly \"wso2\". \"status:PUBLISHED\" will match an API if the API is in PUBLISHED state.
 Also you can use combined modifiers Eg. name:pizzashack version:v1 will match an API if the name of the API is pizzashack and version is v1.
-Supported attribute modifiers are [**version, context, name, status, description, doc, provider**]  If no advanced attribute modifier has been specified,  the API names containing the search term will be returned as a result.
+Supported attribute modifiers are [**version, context, name, status, description, provider, api-category, tags, doc, contexttemplate, lcstate, content, type, label, enablestore, thirdparty**]  If no advanced attribute modifier has been specified,  the API names containing the search term will be returned as a result.
 Please note that you need to use encoded URL (URL encoding) if you are using a client which does not support URL encoding (such as curl)
     String ifNoneMatch = "ifNoneMatch_example"; // String | Validator for conditional requests; based on the ETag of the formerly retrieved variant of the resource.
     String accept = "\"application/json\""; // String | Media types acceptable for the response.
 Default is application/json.
     try {
-      APIListDTO result = apiInstance.getAllAPIs(limit, offset, sortBy, sortOrder, xWSO2Tenant, query, ifNoneMatch, accept);
+      APIListDTO result = apiInstance.getAllAPIs(limit, offset, xWSO2Tenant, query, ifNoneMatch, accept);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ApIsApi#getAllAPIs");